home-assistant/home-assistant.io/source/_components/notify.llamalab_automate.markdown

 ---

-The llamalab_automate platform uses LlamaLab [Automate](https://llamalab.com/automate/) to push messages via Googles Cloud Messaging Services from Home Assistant to your Android device running the Automate app.
+The llamalab_automate platform uses Googles Cloud Messaging Services to push messages from Home Assistant to your Android device running the LlamaLab [Automate](https://llamalab.com/automate/) app.
 This can serve as an alternative to Tasker + AutoRemote.

 To add Automate to your installation, add the following to your `configuration.yaml` file: